saikotek/docs/pages/public_cloud/public_cloud_databases/grafana_03_advanced_parameters_references/guide.fr-ca.md

 ## Objective

-This guide lists all the supported advanced parameters that allow you to configure your Public Cloud Databases for Grafana according to your use cases.
+This guide lists all the supported advanced parameters that allow you to configure your Public Cloud Databases for Dashboards according to your use cases.

 ## Requirements